Boiling Water for Fluoride Removal: Fact or Fiction?

 Overview of the Debate on Fluoride in Drinking Water

 The debate on fluoride in drinking water revolves around the questions of safety, effectiveness, and the government’s role in regulating the use of fluoride in public water supplies.
-Some argue that fluoride is a safe and effective way to promote oral health, while others believe the risks associated with high fluoride exposure outweigh the potential benefits.

 • Fluoride is an effective tool in preventing tooth decay, particularly in children.